-Currently, the adoption fee at the Dogs Trust is £240 for puppies and £185 for an adult dog.
-For puppies under 6 months old, they also require the completion of a dog school for a cost of £55.
+Currently, the adoption fee at the Dogs Trust is £260 for puppies and £205 for an adult dog.
+For puppies under 6 months old, they also require the completion of a dog school (the cost of £55 is included).

 These charities also offer a lifetime of support.
 So if you ever have questions or concerns, you will always have the ability to turn to them for advice.

 If you are feeling a little overwhelmed by the choices and you just want more time to decide, how about borrowing a dog first?

 BorrowMyDoggy gives you the opportunity to walk a dog, look after them for a day, or longer like holidays, without the commitment of ownership!
 It may even be a better solution for your current circumstances than buying or adopting a dog.

 BorrowMyDoggy is all about building a long-lasting friendship between dog owners and their borrowers whilst creating a mutually beneficial arrangement.
 It could be a great way to introduce your kids to a dog and teach them how to care for them.
 Learning about the routine, feeding and grooming your favourite breed could help in your decision making process.

 Once you have your own pooch, you could even create them a profile and find borrowers or other dogs to socialise them with!

 Read more on how it works!

 Online sites such as Gumtree provide a wide variety of choice in the search for puppies.
 A quick search on the site for ‘puppies’ in England brings up over 1200 adverts with everything from French Bulldogs to Cane Corsos and Old English Sheepdogs to Labradors.